pysb/pysb/doc/tutorial.rst

 performed in an interactive environment.
 The proper way to create a model is to write the code in a .py file which can then be loaded interactively or in other scripts for analysis and simulation.
-Here are the Python statements necessary to define the model from "First steps" above.
+Here are the Python statements necessary to define the model from `First steps`_ above.
 Save this code in a file named ``tutorial_a.py`` (you can find a copy of this file and all other named scripts from the tutorial in ``pysb/examples/``):